Massey products for algebras over operads: Introduction

 in the same way as the previous one is connected to the associativity relation.

 Given a graded quadratic Koszul operad $\O{O}$ over a field $\Bbbk$ of characteristic zero, we here define a secondary Massey-product-like operation in the homology $H_*(A)$ of a DG-$\O{O}$-algebra $A$ for each relation in the presentation of $\O{O}$.
 This extends the original Massey and the Lie-Massey products when $\O{O}$ is the associative and the Lie operad, respectively.
 We show that they are connected to the higher operations in a minimal transferred $\O{O}_\infty$-algebra structure on $H_*(A)$.
 In particular, they yield obstructions to formality.
+It is worth mentioning at this point that this connection was already known for the associative operad.
+Moreover, it was believed to extend to higher Massey products in the cohomology of a differential graded associative algebra.
+This extension is actually stated as \cite[Theorem 3.1]{lu_palmieri_wu_zhang_2009_ainfinity_structure_extalgebras}.
+Inspired by that, higher operations in $\O{O}_\infty$-algebras were called Massey products in \cite{galvez-carrillo_tonks_vallette_2012_homotopy_batalinvilkovisky_algebras,loday_vallette_2012_algebraic_operads}.
+However, a counterexample to the aforementioned belief (and theorem) was recently discovered by \cite{buijs_moreno-fernandez_murillo_2020_infty_structures_massey}.
+This justifies the study of Massey products on their own.

-We also establish a connection with Dimitrova's \cite{dimitrova_2012_obstruction_theory_operadic} universal class of an operadic algebra $A$, which is another obstruction to formality.
+We also establish a connection between our Massey-product-like operations and Dimitrova's \cite{dimitrova_2012_obstruction_theory_operadic} universal class of an operadic algebra $A$, which is another obstruction to formality.

 We illustrate this new definition with Gerstenhaber and hypercommutative algebras.
 Gerstenhaber algebras are commutative algebras equipped with a shifted Lie bracket satisfying the following compatibility relation, called \emph{Gerstenhaber relation},